Meniere’s disease is an inner ear condition that affects the body’s vestibular and auditory systems.

 Harmful OTC medications

-Changing your diet is a simple, inexpensive way to help relieve Meniere symptoms at home.
-But if a new diet doesn’t work, your doctor may also recommend medication or surgery to help you.
+Changing your diet is a simple, inexpensive way to help relieve Meniere’s symptoms at home.

-Vertigo is the most common and most debilitating aspect of Meniere disease.
-Your doctor may try to curb this and other symptoms using prescription medication.
+Vertigo is the most common and most debilitating aspect of Meniere’s disease.
+Your healthcare provider may prescribe medication to help reduce and manage this symptom and others.

-Surgery is usually only a treatment option for Meniere disease when all other treatments have failed.
+Surgery is usually only a treatment option for Meniere’s disease when all other treatments haven’t worked.

-Surgery is mostly used to eliminate debilitating episodes of vertigo.
-Surgery options include decompressing fluid in the inner ear or cutting a nerve to permanently cure attacks of vertigo.
+Surgery is primarily used to eliminate debilitating episodes of vertigo.
+Surgery options include decompressing fluid in the inner ear or cutting a nerve to permanently cure episodes of vertigo.